Skip to content

 Alternate Vehicles

-Alternate vehicles parking 3 days or less can be added quickly and easily by completing the online form.
-If you would like to permanently add an alternate vehicle, you can purchase an alternate permit for $35/yr. per vehicle (with the exception of River Campus resident students) at My Parking Online, or stop by the Parking office.
-Only one vehicle may park on University property at a time.
+Alternate vehicles parking for 3 days or less can be added quickly and easily by completing the online form.
+To permanently add an alternate vehicle, you can purchase an alternate permit for $35 per year per vehicle (excluding River Campus resident students) through My Parking Online or by visting the Parking office.
+Only one vehicle is allowed to park on University property at a time.

 AVI Tags

-Access to controlled areas for faculty and staff is obtained with AVI tags.
-The AVI tag should be placed on your vehicle windshield and will allow you to access the lot you are assigned to.
+Employees may access controlled areas with AVI tags.
+The tag should be placed on your vehicle’s windshield and will grant access to your assigned lot.

 Business Permits

-Business permits must be accompanied by another paid University parking permit and are valid for a maximum of three hours per day.
-Business permits may be used in the College Town Garage, Lot 8, Lot 3, or in designated “Business” parking spaces on River Campus.
+Business permits are available for use in conjunction with a paid University parking permit and are valid for a maximum of three hours per day.
+These permits may be used in the College Town Garage, Lot 8-MRB, Lot 3, or in designated “Business” parking spaces on River Campus.

 Cross Campus Privileges